4rm/RUAlertbot/README.md

 ### <a name="FreeDNS">Free DNS</a>

 [Free DNS](https://freedns.afraid.org/) is the secondary webhook in case of ngrok becoming unreachable.
-It is a bit slower than ngrok because two redirects are needed, but it is reliable enough to be used as backup (FreeDNS has been running for over 15 years)
+It is a bit slower than ngrok because two redirects are needed, but it is reliable enough to safely be used as backup.

-In order to utilize the FreeDNS service, it requires that three things are set up: a subdomain that points to our full public IP address (no port), a subdomain that points to the previous subdomain with port included, and a dynamic DNS service.
+In order to utilize the FreeDNS service, it requires that three things be set up: a subdomain that points to our full public IP address (no port), a subdomain that points to the previous subdomain (with port), and a dynamic DNS service.

 #### <a name="Sub">Subdomains</a>